imalhotra15/imalhotra15/README.md

 ### 🌱 Learning
 Currently expanding my knowledge in:
-- Machine Learning
+- Deep Learning for perception and planning
-- SLAM

 ### 💼 Professional Experience
 - **Intern at Danfoss**